developerstephanieb/python_reference/01_fundamentals/02_variables_and_data_types.md

 ## Data Types

-Every value belongs to a specific data type.
+Every value in Python has a **data type**.

 ### Strings (`str`)

 A **string** is a sequence of characters used to represent text.
-You create them using single `'` or double `"` quotes.
-You can also use both within a single string.
+Create strings using single `'` or double `"` quotes.
+It can contain one type of quotation mark when enclosed by the other.

 ```python
 country = "Brazil"